 Funds can come from a variety of sources.
 Some law enforcement overdose response initiatives have been funded directly out of their operational budget.
 Others have partnered with sister health agencies such as state or county Departments of Public Health to cover naloxone kit supplies and provide training.
 Naloxone supplies can also be made available through partnerships with local emergency medical services, businesses, or healthcare institutions.
 Forfeiture funds can be used to fund naloxone rescue kits along with training and limited overtime costs.

 In January 2017, BJA released two funding opportunities as part of the Comprehensive Addiction and Recovery Act (CARA), which is the first major federal substance abuse disorder treatment and recovery legislation in 40 years.
 The Comprehensive Opioid Abuse Program (COAP) Training and Technical Assistance (TTA) Program and the Comprehensive Opioid Abuse Site-Based Program support CARA’s goals to address the opioid epidemic by encouraging comprehensive, cross-system, data-driven, and evidence-based planning and collaboration among stakeholders from the criminal justice field and substance abuse treatment and recovery system.
-Under the Comprehensive Opioid Abuse Site-Based Program there is support for overdose outreach projects, which can connect overdose survivors with treatment and recovery services, including naloxone, and educate communities on overdose prevention.
-The deadline for both of these solicitations was April 25, 2017.
-Learn more information about these solicitations, including Frequently Asked Questions.
+Included under the Comprehensive Opioid Abuse Site-Based Program is support for overdose outreach projects, which can connect overdose survivors with treatment and recovery services, including naloxone, and educate communities on overdose prevention.
+BJA recently announced the 50 communities and organizations who were awarded funding for Category 1 through 6 of the fiscal year (FY) 2017 Comprehensive Opioid Abuse Site-based Program, and the four awardees that will receive funding under the COAP TTA Program.
+Read more about each award on BJA's website.
+FY 2018 solicitations will be announced here when they are released in early 2018.

 Other federal funding opportunities include the Byrne Justice Assistance Grants (JAG) and High Intensity Drug Trafficking Area (HIDTA) grants, which may also be used to equip officers with naloxone and train them in overdose reversal and prevention.
 Outside funding may be predicated on certain conditions, including reporting requirements to help track overdose problems and program impact.
 Personnel training costs are typically covered from departments’ operational budgets, but limited funding for overtime expenditures may be available through state and federal grants.
 Information about JAG funds can be found on BJA's web site.